 TrainBrave is an organisation run by Tom Fairbrother and Renee McGregor.
 As a former eating disorder sufferer and leading eating disorder specialist dietitian respectively, this duo work work mainly within the high performing athlete and professional sportsperson sector.

 In this 30 minute Fit and Fearless podcast episode, presenters Vic and Tally talk about how they realised they had – and overcame – an eating disorder and disordered eating habits.
-It might be a good way to hear these journeys if you’re wondering how to approach someone I’m up life facing a similar experience: https://www.bbc.co.uk/programmes/p05y1tq5
+It might be a good way to hear these journeys if you’re wondering how to approach someone in your life facing a similar experience: https://www.bbc.co.uk/programmes/p05y1tq5

 We can come in and talk, too